jimjimliu/IR-System/README.md

 # 4107 Information Retrieval System

-Implemented a Java program to search keywords in over 50,000 (ID, message) pairs, and to return ranked relevant searching results based on the level of relevance.
+Implemented a Java program to search keywords in over 50,000 (ID, message) pairs, test 49 queries, and to return ranked relevant searching results of each based on the level of relevance.
 Provided a score ranked searching result;
 # To Run
 >run in eclipse java